apache/kvrocks/README.md

 ## License

-kvrocks is under the MIT license.
+kvrocks is under the BSD-3-Clause license.
 See the LICENSE file for details.